An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Methods

+where $\boldsymbol{C}_i=(\boldsymbol{X}_i,D_i,Y_i,S_i)\in\mathcal{C}$.
+All three components are computed exactly as in the earlier estimators.
 Compared to the ACW estimator, the key difference in $\hat{\tau}_{\text{AIPSW}}$ lies in the weighting.
 In the OM component, $\hat{w}_{ij}$ is derived from the IPSW weights rather than CW weights.
 This construction preserves the structure of augmentation while rooting the method in the IPSW framework.
-The double robustness property of $\hat{\tau}_{\text{AIPSW}}$, along with its asymptotic normality, is established in Supplementary Material~\ref{app.consistency_aipsw} and \ref{app.asyNorm_aipsw}.
+The double robustness property of $\hat{\tau}_{\text{AIPSW}}$, along with its asymptotic normality, is established in Section \ref{app.consistency_aipsw} and Section \ref{app.asyNorm_aipsw}.

-Table~\ref{tab:methodsRequirements} summarizes the data requirements for implementing each estimator.
-The IPSW, OM+RWD, and AIPSW estimators require patient-level covariate data ($\boldsymbol{X}$) from RWD, and cannot be applied when only summary-level covariates are available.
-Among these, OM+RWD and AIPSW further require patient-level response data ($D$) as these two estimators involve explicit outcome modeling.
-By contrast, CW and OM can provide valid inference about the AUC in a target population subject to covariate shift using only summary-level covariate information, without requiring patient-level data.
-This makes them applicable in settings where access to patient-level records is limited due to privacy restrictions.
-The ACW estimator combines outcome modeling with calibration weighting.
-While the weighting component can rely solely on summary-level covariates, the OM+RWD term in \eqref{eq:acw_form} leverages individual-level data to enhance estimation efficiency.